Justin8428/lampify/README.md

 Depending on your distro / hardware you may need to install drivers / firmware for your bluetooth card.
 (Older) Intel cards seem to work out of the box. e.g Broadcom users see https://github.com/winterheart/broadcom-bt-firmware.

-Working cards:
+Working cards (not exhaustive):

  - Intel AC-8265
- - Broadcome BCM20702A0
+ - Broadcom BCM20702A0
  - Qualcomm Atheros QCA9377

 The Intel AX210 does not appear to be working.